lauraguerra1/lets-make-bagels/README.md

 As someone who is passionate about health and wellness, but also deeply in love with carbs, I came up with a recipe for protein bagels!
 I'm talking massive, yummy, and surprisingly healthy.
-These bagels pack 42 grams each, and will only run you about 200 calories!
+These bagels pack 42 grams of protein each, and will only run you about 200 calories!
 I have been making these weekly for myself, and when I first started learning to code, I had gotten tired of pulling out my calculator and figuiring out the recipe for how many bagels I wanted to make on that given week.
 That frustration inspired me to make this simple app that calulcates the recipe to make however many bagels your heart desires.